infinitered/ProMotion-form/README.md

 #### form_object (read only)

-This is a Struct with a `#fields` method (what is used to build the form in FXForms) and writeable properties for each field.
+This is a Struct with a `#fields` method (which is used to build the form in FXForms) and writeable properties for each field.

 ## Contributing